georgethebeatle/systemdont/README.md

 ```

 What's more - we observed that `/sys/fs/cgroup/devices/system.slice/runit.service/garden/<container-id>/` was an existing directory and its `cgroup.procs` file was empty.
 Instead, the pid of the container init process was found in `/sys/fs/cgroup/devices/system.slice/runit.service/cgroup.procs` along with many other pids such as the pid of the Garden daemon.
 It seemed as if someone moved the container init process upwards in the cgroup hierarchy.
 At least for some of the subsystems.
 This observation explained why the container could not be killed.
 When runc tried to kill it with `runc kill --all` it loaded all pids from the associated devices cgroup, which according to its state file was `/sys/fs/cgroup/devices/system.slice/runit.service/garden/<container-id>/`, found no pids there so the kill was a noop.
 Containerd, not suspecting what had happened, just hung waiting for the process to exit.
 When we killed the errant container ungracefully with SIGKILL everything unblocked.
-But who is it that corrupts container cgroups?
-And what can we do about it?
+But who was it that corrupted container cgroups?
+And what could we do about it?

 ## Great, lets reproduce!